-The TLK2501 has two parallel 8-bit/10-bit decode circuits.
+The TLK1501 has two parallel 8-bit/10-bit decode circuits.
 Each 8-bit/10-bit decoder converts 10 bit encoded data (half of the 20 bit received word) back into 8-bits.
 The comma detect circuit is designed to provide for byte synchronization to an 8-bit/10-bit transmission code.
 When parallel data is clocked into a parallel to serial converter, the byte boundary that was associated with the parallel data is now lost in the serialization of the data.
 When the serial data is received and converted to parallel format again, a way is needed to recognize the byte boundary.
-Generally this is accomplished through the use of a synchronization pattern.
-This is generally a unique pattern of 1s and 0s that either cannot occur as part of valid data or is a pattern that repeats at defined intervals.
-8-bit/10-bit encoding contains a character called the comma (b0011111 or b1100000), which is used by the comma detect circuit on the TLK2501 to align the received serial data back to its original byte boundary.
+Usually this is accomplished through the use of a synchronization pattern.
+This is usually a unique pattern of 1s and 0s that either cannot occur as part of valid data or is a pattern that repeats at defined intervals.
+8-bit/10-bit encoding contains a character called the comma (b0011111 or b1100000), which is used by the comma detect circuit on the TLK1501 to align the received serial data back to its original byte boundary.
 The decoder detects the K28.5 comma, generating a synchronization signal aligning the data to their 10-bit boundaries for decoding.
 It then converts the data back into 8-bit data, removing the control words.
-The output from the two decoders is latched into the 16-bit register synchronized to the recovered parallel data clock (RX\CLK) and output valid on the rising edge of the RX\CLK.
+The output from the two decoders is latched into the 16-bit register synchronized to the recovered parallel data clock (RX\CLK) and the output is valid on the rising edge of the RX\CLK.

-It is possible for a single bit error in a data pattern to be interpreted as a comma on an erroneous boundary.
-If the erroneous comma is taken as the new byte boundary, all subsequent data is improperly decoded until a properly aligned comma is detected.
-To prevent a data bit error in a data packet from being interpreted as a comma, the comma word alignment circuit is turned off after receiving a properly aligned comma after the link is established.
+It is possible for a single bit error in a data pattern to be interpreted as comma on an erroneous boundary.
+If the erroneous comma is taken as the new byte boundary, all subsequent data is improperly decoded until a property aligned comma is detected.
+To prevent a data bit error from causing a valid data packet to be interpreted as a comma and thus cause the erroneous word alignment by the comma detection circuit, the comma word alignment circuit is turned off after receiving a properly aligned comma after the link is established.
 The link is established after three idle patterns or one valid data pattern is properly received.
 The comma alignment circuit is re-enabled when the synchronization state machine detects a loss of synchronization condition (see synchronization and initialization).
-Loss of synchronization occurs when four or more invalid words are received in a short period of time.